This post may contain affiliate links. Please read our disclosure policy.

 Blueberry pie is so easy to make!

-Think about all the fruit pies you’ve ever made.
-Strawberry pie, apple pie, banana cream pie, you name it.
+Think about all the summer fruit pies you’ve ever made.
+Strawberry pie, Cherry Pie, Strawberry Rhubarb Pie – you name it.
 What do all of those fruit pies have in common with each other but not this blueberry pie?
 Simple.
 With all of those other fruit pies, the fruit requires some degree of peeling, pitting, or slicing.

 It doesn’t get any easier than a fresh blueberry pie.